sbusearslan/webtasarim/README.md

 Error: An img element must have an alt attribute, except under certain conditions.
 For details, consult guidance on providing text alternatives for images.

 From line 100, column 17; to line 100, column 74

- href="#"><img src="sosyal-medya\instagram.png" class="sosyal-icon"></a></
+---CSS---
+Warning: This document appears to be written in English.
+Consider adding lang="en" (or variant) to the html start tag.

+From line 1, column 1; to line 1, column 3

+* {↩	padd

+For further guidance, consult Declaring the overall language of a page and Choosing language tags.

+If the HTML checker has misidentified the language of this document, please file an issue report or send e-mail to report the problem.

+Error: Non-space characters found without seeing a doctype first.
+Expected <!DOCTYPE html>.

+From line 1, column 1; to line 1, column 3

+* {↩	padd

+Error: Element head is missing a required instance of child element title.

+From line 1, column 1; to line 1, column 3

+* {↩	padd

+Content model for element head:
+If the document is an iframe srcdoc document or if title information is available from a higher-level protocol: Zero or more elements of metadata content, of which no more than one is a title element and no more than one is a base element.
+Otherwise: One or more elements of metadata content, of which exactly one is a title element and no more than one is a base element. href="#"><img src="sosyal-medya\instagram.png" class="sosyal-icon"></a></